braunbearded/hacking-handbook/general/1-checklist.md

 - run programs which are in unusual places, maybe there is a bug
 - check application dir for configs, enviroments and other important files
 - check if you are in an container (lxc, docker)
+- check if other exploits with lower or higher version number works

 # CVE